Living Willow from Willows NurseryFAQs

 The generally accepted rule of thumb is – plant at least one and a half times the height of the willow tree/structure away from buildings/pipes etc. So, for example, with structures about 6 ft (1.8 m) high with potential for 6 ft (1.8 m) top growth – plant at least 18 ft (5.5 m) away.

 If you are a school or organisation and would like to be invoiced, then you can either place the order by ‘phone, fax*, post or email (*faxes can be received on our telephone number) and we will send an invoice by email.
 Payment can be made by cheque, credit/debit card or bank transfer.

 We are not registered for VAT.

 How is the willow delivered ?

-Long willow whips/living willow kits are sent by carrier – TNT – and delivery should* be the day after it is sent.
+Long willow whips/living willow kits are sent by a specialist carrier and delivery is usually* the day after it is sent.

-*However, whilst TNT generally does deliver the day after orders are sent we, unfortunately are not able to guarantee next day delivery, so please bear that in mind when planning delivery and planting.
+*However, whilst they generally deliver the day after orders are sent we, unfortunately are not able to guarantee next day delivery, so please bear that in mind when planning delivery and planting.

 If you place an advance order before the cutting/delivery season for living willow whips/kits then we will get in touch with you when we start cutting to find out when you will be ready to plant and to arrange delivery.